 Another possible cause of marked teeth could be fluorosis (mottling of tooth enamel due to too much fluoride) see Tooth Decay in Toddlers for further reading.

-In contrast to the protective effects of breastmilk; a study by Pamela Erickson, DDS, Ph.D. et al 13 looked at the effects of formula on enamel and found most artificial baby milks reduced the pH (acidity) significantly, supported significant bacterial growth and dissolved enamel and some caused decay in a matter of weeks.
+In contrast to the protective effects of breast milk, milk based infant formula including formula that doesn’t have sucrose in it has been shown to cause tooth decay 17.
+A study by Pamela Erickson, DDS, Ph.D. et al 18 looked at the effects of formula on enamel and found most artificial baby milks reduced the pH (acidity) significantly, supported significant bacterial growth and dissolved enamel.
+Some caused decay in a matter of weeks.

 It is normal and natural to breastfeed and to still be breastfeeding by the time a baby has little teeth.
 The idea that breastfeeding is the cause for tooth decay makes no sense biologically, and is not borne out by research.
 Breastfeeding is too important to abandon without good evidence.
 There are many possible causes of tooth decay and it is important to keep teeth clean and try to minimise all the risk factors whether breastfeeding or not.
 For ideas to help protect your children’s teeth see the article Tooth Decay in Toddlers.